scalar-labs/scalar-kubernetes/docs/AzureMarketplaceGuide.md

 1. Sign in to Azure Marketplace using your work email address
    * Please use the work email address that is used as an account of Microsoft Azure.
-        * In the after steps, we will create a private container registry (Azure Container Registry).
    * If you have already signed in, this step will be skipped automatically.

 1. Input your information.